brycemartin52/Git_practice/Readme.md

-"This is a file I've used to practice some Git commands."
+This is a file I've used to practice some Git commands.
+Checking that this pulls..